Help America Vote Act: ID requirements

-Some experts, such as Richard L. Hasen, an expert in election law at the Loyola Law School, contend that requiring photo identification for first-time voters is an unjustified burden in the registration process.
-The Bush administration began a crackdown on alleged voter fraud in 2002, but despite its massive efforts, the Justice Department has turned up virtually no evidence of any organized effort of voter fraud or of voter registration fraud to skew federal elections, according to court records and interviews.
-"If they found a single case of a conspiracy to affect the outcome of a Congressional election or a statewide election, that would be significant," said Hasen "But what we see is isolated, small-scale activities that often have not shown any kind of criminal intent."

-The ACLU also objected to the "highly complicated new identification requirements."
-It criticized the requirement for the voter's driver license number or the last four digits of the social security number as an invasion of privacy and invitation to identity fraud.
-It criticized the requirement for a photo ID as a "poll tax" on citizens who do not already have one and would be required to purchase one.
-The alternatives to the photo ID, such as utility bill or bank statement, are the sorts of documents that those who don't have driver's licenses are also unlikely to have.
+The ACLU was critical of the "highly complicated new identification requirements".
+They said the requirement for the voter's driver license number or the last four digits of the social security number was an invasion of privacy and could increase identity theft.
+The ACLU described the requirement for a photo ID as a "poll tax" on citizens who would be required to purchase a photo ID if they did not already have one.
+The legislated offers some alternatives to photo ID such as utility bill or government assistance letter, but the ACLU says some classes of persons, like battered women, may not have access to these documents.
+In the end, ID requirements were included as a part of the bill after a compromise was made and it was accepted in the Senate by a vote of 99-1.

 Misappropriation of funds

 The bill has also come under fire for the fact that the majority of the billions of dollars allocated to the states for HAVA has been for increased access for disabled voters, while the main goal of HAVA, avoiding the problems that plagued the 2000 elections in Florida, may have not been adequately served.